GreenParachute/hate-speech-popularity/README.md

 # Citation:

-If you use any of this data, please cite the following paper(s):
+If you use any of this data, please cite the following paper:

 ```
 @inproceedings{examining-2018,